Find out more about how we could help your

 Tenants remain liable to pay their rent going forward as it falls due and landlords will still be able to sue for recovery of rents falling due once the current pandemic is over.

 We will help you negotiate with your landlord, so you can come to an arrangement that minimises the impact on you and your business.

-Our team have high levels of experience in commercial tenant representation.
-We have a team of experts in property litigation and debt recovery, who can provide legal advice for negotiations with your landlord.
-We can give specialist support to help you find a commercial solution, or equally, we’re able to represent you in terms of resisting debt recovery.
+Our team has high levels of experience in commercial tenant representation.
+We have a team of experts in property litigation and debt recovery who can provide legal advice for negotiations with your landlord.
+We can give specialist support to help you find a commercial solution, or equally, we’re able to represent you in terms of resisting commercial rent arrears recovery.

 To find out how we can help you and your business call us on 0330 024 0333, or request a call back and one of our experts will be in touch.

 Tenants - your questions answered